wimpykatana/wimkme/content/blog/react-hooks/index.md

 - Dependencies: The second argument to `useLayoutEffect` is an array of dependencies.
 In this case, the effect runs whenever the `count` value changes.

 # Custom Hooks: Reusing Logic Across Components
+**What is it?**
+Custom hooks are functions that encapsulate reusable logic and can be shared across multiple components.

 **Why Use It?**
 Custom hooks allow you to extract reusable logic from components, making the code more modular and maintainable.